 ‘I told you.
 I was angry.’

 She walked over to the pile of jagged fragments and poked it with her toe.
-Thick, sharp-edged pieces the width and length of her palm.
+Thick, sharp-edged pieces the width and length of her palm covered the cellar floor.
 ‘I’ve never seen anything quite like it.’

 ‘It’s brilliant.
 Dangerous, but brilliant.’
 She poked the pieces of ice with her toe.
 ‘I don’t know why your emotions have so much more influence over your magic, but I’m not duelling you seriously until you can control that.
 It’s not safe.’